-Exclusive: Lion Air ponders canceling Boeing jets in row over crash - sources
+Exclusive: Lion Air ponders cancelling Boeing jets in row over crash: sources

 Boeing has said all information needed to fly the 737 safely is available to pilots and that its workhorse model is safe.

-Some financial sources say Lion Air and southeast Asian rivals over-expanded and would be comfortable with fewer orders.
+Bankers and some analysts say Lion Air and Southeast Asian rivals over-expanded and would be comfortable with fewer orders.

 But the row highlights an unusually polarized dispute over the causes of the crash.
 Experts say most accidents are caused by a cocktail of factors and parties rarely comment in detail before the final report, which often follows a year of analysis.